lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-d-b-tilde-f-fixedformat-floatingpoint.md

-If *w* is omitted, then if the magnitude of *arg* is so large (or, if *d* is also omitted, so small) that more than 100 digits would have to be printed, then an implementation is free, at its discretion, to print the number using exponential notation instead, as if by the directive ~E (with all parameters to ~E defaulted, not taking their values from the ~F directive).
+If *w* is omitted, then if the magnitude of *arg* is so large (or, if *d* is also omitted, so small) that more than 100 digits would have to be printed, then an implementation is free, at its discretion, to print the number using exponential notation instead, as if by the directive &#126;E (with all parameters to &#126;E defaulted, not taking their values from the &#126;F directive).